Ontario and Canada Legal Rights Explained

 .
 The Administration Attitude towards Eligibility Information

-The significant - sometimes overwhelming - pressure that is placed on applicants for them to provide eligibility information and evidence far beyond their legal duties has developed out of a combination of imbalance of power and administrative convenience.
+The significant - sometimes overwhelming - pressure that is placed on applicants for them to provide eligibility information and evidence far beyond their legal duties has developed out of a combination of fraud paranoia, imbalance of power and administrative convenience.
 It's practice is supported and perpetuated by a range of factors, including:

 • the use of assistance cut-off as coercion to provide more information and evidence;